castacks/castacks.github.io/_posts/2020-02-29-tartanair.md

  -->
 ### Contact

+Email tartanair@hotmail.com if you have any questions about the data source.
+You can also reach out to contributors on the associated [GitHub}(https://github.com/microsoft/AirSim).

 Wenshan Wang - (wenshanw [at] andrew [dot] cmu [dot] edu)

 Sebastian Scherer - (basti [at] cmu [dot] edu)